Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Swedish car offers a considerable difference of 17% more metal.

 Reliability